ipioselli/Cart263/Exercises/Code-Taker-Plus-Plus/README.md

 Exercise 07: Code Taker

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+In this exercise you must hover the letters in the text until they change colour.
+Then drag the special letters into the box at the bottom of the page until you get a special pop up along with a cool song.